algermosen/x-commerce/README.md

 - Use of @BeforeInsert and @BeforeUpdate typeorm decorators
 - Add a simple logger to a service
 - CRUD methods within the Repository pattern on typeorm
+- Create relationships with typeorm
+- Save entities with its relationships

 ## Stack